All Episodes

 I think that's right.

-Uh Nancy, what's your point?
+Nancy, what's your point?

-Yes, I've been trying to find out if Congress has to take any kind of education classes on the US Constitution, since they seem to have no regard for it.
+Yes, I've been trying to find out if Congress has to take any kind of education classes on the U.S. Constitution since they seem to have no regard for it.

-Uh so if the Commerce Clause can do that, it can do anything.
+So if the Commerce Clause can do that, it can do anything.

 The Commerce Clause becomes, in effect, a one-sentence Soviet Union.

-Uh and uh and there's no point to that at all.
+And there's no point to that at all.

-Mark Stein in Farush, Mordecan.
+Mark Stein in Farush, more to come.

-Mark Stein in uh Farush.
+Mark Stein in Farush.

-Hey, I mentioned I was speaking in Ulster County, New York, even though I'm in non-compliance with the New York State Border Compliance, and I got all these emails saying, Well, where are you speaking?
+Hey, I mentioned I was speaking in Ulster County, New York, even though I'm in non-compliance with the New York State Board of Compliance.

 That'll be the giveaway.

-But again, I'm not terribly I'm not really up to speed.
+But again, I'm not terribly, I'm not really up to speed.

 Had a great time.

-Don't forget Rush will be back on Monday, and if you haven't yet read it, check out his terrific editorial in today's Wall Street Journal.
+And if you haven't yet read it, check out his terrific editorial in today's Wall Street Journal.

 Export Selection